 What Is Ductile Failure?

 A material’s level of ductility can be determined by the proportional reduction in cross-sectional area at the fracture plane after failure.
-A material with a significant reduction in the area after failure is highly ductile.
-Examples of this would be soft metals like aluminum or gold.
+Materials such as aluminum and gold, which exhibit a large reduction in area before breaking, are considered highly ductile.

 What Does “Ductile” Mean?